binerogroup/documentation/_sources/getting-started/managing-your-cloud/index.rst.txt

    There will be situations where the cloud management portal and OpenStack Horizon or the OpenStack terminal client shows different things.

    This is because they use different users.
-We therefore recommend not altering between tools unless needed.
+We recommend not alternating between tools unless needed.

 .. tip::